 Recently, Tropical Geometry has played a pivotal part in the study of Geometric Rigidity Theory.
-My current research on this link can be split into three separate branches.
+My current research on this link can be split into four topics:

 Research papers on topic: